electric-cloud/EC-Dashing/README.md

 ```

 The properties are set in a previous step where you can define a simple findObjects('job').
-Replace the IP address by the one assocaited to your VM (if you have changed the VagrantFile)
+Replace the IP address by the one associated to your VM (if you have changed the VagrantFile)

 I'll publish a full example in the EC-Dashing-Widget project later on

 The goal is to add additional widgets specific to Commander over time.

 Contact the authors:
 	Nikhil Vaze
 	Siddhartha Gupta
 	Laurent Rochette (lrochette@electric-cloud.com)

 Legal Jumbo